AshQuimby/SAB-Source/README.md

 # How To Play

   Navigate the menus using the arrow keys or WASD.
-Press ESCAPE or SHIFT to go back to the previous menu.
-Press ENTER to confirm your selection.
+Press Escape or Shift to go back to the previous menu.
+Press Enter to confirm your selection.

   Player 1 uses WASD to move and select a character, F to attack, and Z to parry.
 Player 2 uses the arrow keys to move and select a character, M to attack, and B to parry.